Who Is the Chase Sapphire Reserve Card Good For?

 • Lounge access will likely not include complimentary guest privileges (can easily be overcome with some credit card combos)

 How Far Do Your Points Go?

-With access to the Ultimate Rewards program, you can transfer your points to Chase’s airline and hotel partners.
+With access to the Ultimate Rewards program, you can transfer your points to Chase’s

 United (via Star Alliance partners), Singapore and Korean all allow for aspirational international premium-cabin awards.
 British Airways redemptions can be good value for short-haul flights.
 Southwest is a decent option for domestic travel, especially for those who value flexibility.
 Cardholders should make sure they are getting at least 1.5 cents per point on any award, or else they would be better off booking through Chase’a portal given the Sapphire Reserve’s 1.5 cents per point redemption value.

 • Purchase Protection

 • Price Protection

 • Auto rental and collision damage waiver